-Is an Information Technology Degree for You?
+Is an Information Technology Degree Right for You?

 With course work based in software, computing and databases, networking and Internet security, students enrolled in information technology programs learn to address organizations’ technological needs.
 Information technology students must also hone their communication and presentation skills, as they will often be required to impart some of their knowledge of software and operations to others.

 Advice for Earning Your Information Technology Degree Online

 Bachelor’s degrees in information technology are widely available online.
 However, hybrid programs may be the best option for flexible degree programs in this field.
 Hybrid programs, in which courses are delivered virtually and on-campus, allow students to complete lectures on their own time while also receiving hands-on instruction.

 Also, programs that require at least one internship experience allow students to develop on-the-job, practical experience in the field, make professional contacts, and refine their real-world problem-solving abilities.
 If you decide to go with a completely online program, it is especially important to verify the school’s accreditation status.
 Accreditation ensures that programs meet standards of quality and that students qualify for federal financial aid.

 Online Information Technology degree programs include a range of courses in technology, from database management to mathematics to network security.
 Many programs also include a number of business courses, as well as general education coursework.
 Common required courses might include: